Sifchain/sifnode/smart-contracts/DeployIbcTokens.md

 Finally, run the command `yarn deployIbcTokens:run`.

 A new file will be created with the results.
 It's name will be something like data/deployed_ibc_tokens_07_Oct_2021.json, but with today's date.

-@dev If you want to TEST this script, run the command `yarn deployIbcTokens:test`